ojm-it/modddels_1/modddels_annotations/README.md

 # Usage

-## Value object
+## ValueObject

-A Value Object is a Modddel that holds a single value, which is validated via the `validate` method.
+A ValueObject is a Modddel that holds a single value, which is validated via the `validateValue` method.
 This method returns `some` `ValueFailure` if the value is invalid, otherwise returns `none`.

-When creating the SizedListEntity, the validation is made in this order :
+When creating the ValueObject, the validation is made in this order :

-1. **Value Validation** : If the value is valid, this ValueObject becomes an `InvalidValueObject` that holds the `ValueFailure`.
+1. **Value Validation** : If the value is invalid, this ValueObject becomes an `InvalidValueObject` that holds the `ValueFailure`.
 2. **→ Validations passed** : This ValueObject is valid, and becomes a `ValidValueObject`.

 ### Usage